All Episodes

 So we thought we'd have some family into town.

-Let's have a small little family reunion for Easter and go out there.
+I was kind of a small little family reunion for Easter and go out there.

-And it's an upper end, you know, nice hotel.
+And it's an upper end, nice hotel.

 And there's five white guys.